Tampa Bay Buccaneers: Todd Bowles years (2022–present)

 On February 1, 2022, quarterback Tom Brady announced his retirement from the league.
 Brady had one season remaining on his contract with the Buccaneers.
 However, on March 13, after only forty days, he reversed his decision, and announced he would return for the 2022 season.
 On March 30, a couple weeks after Brady's announcement, head coach Bruce Arians announced his second retirement from coaching and shifted to Senior Football Consultant.
 Defensive coordinator and former Jets head coach Todd Bowles was immediately named his replacement.

 Despite signing former All-Pro receiver Julio Jones, former Pro-Bowlers Akiem Hicks and Keanu Neal, and Brady's former teammates Shaq Mason and Logan Ryan, the Buccaneers struggled under Bowles in his first season as head coach.
 They finished 8–9, but still won the NFC South division title, the fifth sub .500 team since the merger to make the playoffs.
 They lost at home to the Cowboys in the Wild Card Round.
 On February 1, 2023, Brady announced his retirement, this time "for good".

 In 2023, Tampa Bay hired Seahawks quarterbacks coach Dave Canales to be their offensive coordinator and signed Heisman Trophy winner Baker Mayfield to a one-year, $8.5 million contract to be the team's next starting quarterback.
 The Buccaneers won the NFC South with a 9–8 record, their third consecutive division crown.
-They defeated Philadelphia in the Wild Card Round 32–9.
+They defeated the Philadelphia Eagles in the Wild Card Round 32–9.
 The Buccaneers saw their season end in the Divisional Round with a 31–23 loss to the Detroit Lions.